ciroiriarte/ciroiriarte.github.io/_posts/2023-10-03-deploying-apstra-4.2.0-on-PVE.md

 {% endhighlight %}
 {:start="3"}
 3. Adjust timezone to match your environment.
 {% highlight shell %}
 sudo timedatectl set-timezone <my TZ>
 {% endhighlight %}
 {:start="4"}
-4. Clean messed-up config structure: For some reason, the Juniper guys thought it was a good idea to create a directory where a file should be and that breaks Ubuntu upgrade process.
+1. Clean messed-up config structure: For some reason, the Juniper guys thought it was a good idea to create a directory where a file should be and that breaks Ubuntu upgrade process.
 We clean that up (what gives Juniper?!)
  {% highlight shell %}
 sudo rmdir /etc/udev/rules.d/70-persistent-net.rules
 {% endhighlight %}
 {:start="5"}
-5. Update operating system.
+1. Update operating system.
 Again, probably Juniper will tell you it's not supported.
 {% highlight shell %}
 sudo apt update
 sudo apt upgrade -y
 {% endhighlight %}
 {:start="6"}
+7. At the Apstra Web UI, create a user with device_ztp role.
+We'll use it in the next step.
+8. Back to the ZTP appliance, configure the application to report to the AOS server.
+For some reason, it doesn't work with FQDN but only with IP.
+{% highlight shell %}
+cat > /containers_data/status/app/aos.conf <<EOF
+{
+   "ip": "<your-aos-ip>",
+   "user": "<your ztp user>",
+   "password": "<the super securo password>"
+}
+EOF
+{% endhighlight}
+{:start="7"}
-1. Reboot virtual machine
+7. Reboot virtual machine
 {% highlight shell %}
 sudo shutdown -r now
 {% endhighlight %}